WICG/attribution-reporting-api/README.md

 An attribution source can be registered for navigations initiated by [`window.open()`](https://html.spec.whatwg.org/multipage/window-object.html#dom-open).

-A source is registered through a `window.open()` by providing attribution source attributes within the `features` parameter:
+A source is registered in a call to `window.open()` by providing attribution source attributes within the `features` parameter:

 ```
 window.open("https://dest.example", "_blank",